dreamspring/P4_PID_Controller/README.md

 Cross-track error(cte) is calculated continuously by the PID controller:

-cte = desired_point - measured_point
+cte = desired point - measured point

 The proportional term P is proportional to the current value of cte.
 In this project, the steer value is adjusted by the controller to keep the car drive along the center line.
-If used along, the car overshoots the central line very easily and go out of the road very quickly.

-The integral portion tries to eliminate a possible bias on the controlled system that could prevent the error to be eliminated.
-If used along, it makes the car to go in circles.
-In the case of the simulator, no bias is present.
+The integral term I accounts for the past value of cte and integrates them over time.

-The differential portion helps to counteract the proportional trend to overshoot the center line by smoothing the approach to it.
+The differential term D helps to estimate the future trend of the error, based on the current value change.

 ## Describe how the final hyperparameters were chosen.

+If using P, I, D controller seperately, the car will go out of the road quickly.
+The parameters of P, I, and D are tuned manually.
+Start from the PD controller, set Kp = 1, Ki = 0, Kd =1; then the values of Kp and Kd are tuned to make the car go long the road.
+If chosing kp - 0.2 and kd = 2, the car can go along the road smoothly.
+Then the value of Ki is tuned.
+The final selected parameters are:

+Kp = 0.2, Ki = 0.001, Kd = 2.0